Sleeping With The Radio On

 You probably don’t want to leave your radio switched on and running all night long.
 First of all, you’ll probably end up with a higher electricity bill.

-An ideal option is to choose a radio with a sleep timer built-in, so you can automatically switch it off after an hour or so.
+An ideal option is a radio with a built-in sleep timer so you can automatically switch it off after an hour or so.

 2. Avoid headphones